Posted 01.19.2023 by Josh Krakauer

 If you have questions about setting up this targeting, send us a note through chat. 👍

+Identify cold (new) audiences relevant to your goals.
 These audiences are associated with new potential customers.
 When you’re ready to expand your reach, this is how to target them.

-Finally, you’ll want to decide which of the content themes you identified will be amplified with paid spend.
 Not every post or tweet needs to be promoted.
 It would be reasonable to devote a monthly, fixed budget for boosting organic posts and adjust the distribution of spend towards the top-performing posts.

-The second method of amplification is earned, not paid, media.
-Earned media helps your brand message and content go beyond your own community without paying to promote it.
+What is earned media?
+Earned media helps your brand message and content go beyond your community without paying to promote it.
 Sounds good, huh?
 Here’s how you leverage it.

 → Ask: Who does my customer trust?
 Where do they get information?
 Who do they follow to learn new things and be inspired?

 To organize your outreach, and determine where the biggest bang for your buck lies, make a spreadsheet and begin populating people and opportunities.
 This guest blogging template on Airtable can help you get started.
-On an ongoing basis, make a point to check in and follow up with people you contacted.
+On an ongoing basis, make a point to check in and follow up with the people you contacted.

 Finally…

 With a solid foundation in place, it’s time to evaluate your people, process, and publishing plan.
-Your execution planning should answer – are the right people in the right seats?
-Are they focused on the right tasks?
-And how will we improve the plan as we go?

 There are five main roles responsible for executing a social media marketing strategy.
 In most (small) organizations, the social media or marketing manager will wear all of these hats.
 (Way to go, you!)